Wonderpol/url-shortener-service/README.md

 ## About The Project

-Server layer of an application that gives and opportunity to shorten url.
+Server layer of an application that gives an opportunity to shorten url.
 The application solves problem with long unreadable links.
-In the next step it will allow to collect statistics about shorten link
+In the next step of development process it will allow to collect statistics about shorten link.

 Here's why: